preddys75/nodejs-sensor/packages/collector/API.md

 Note that the span will never be sent to the back end if you call `span.disableAutoEnd()` but forget to call `span.end()` on it.

-Also note that for message brokers like Kafka and RabbitMQ, if you do not call `span.disableAutoEnd()` synchronously in your message handling function, the span will be ended and transmitted automatically _immediately_ after your message handling function has returned.
+Also note that for message brokers like Kafka, RabbitMQ and NATS, if you do not call `span.disableAutoEnd()` synchronously in your message handling function, the span will be ended and transmitted automatically _immediately_ after your message handling function has returned.
 This will break that trace, that is, operations (DB access, outgoing HTTP calls, sending other messages) executed while processing that message will not show up as calls in Instana.

 There is no need to do any of this when _sending/publishing_ messages to a message broker.